sweetscar/authigniter/docs/index.md

-# Authentication and Authorization Library for Codeigniter 4.

 This library provides an easy and simple way to create login, logout, and user registration features for your Codeigniter 4 projects.

 ## Requirements